-Our time in Phnom Penh was short and sweet but I really enjoyed my stay and it gave us a good taste of what Cambodia has to offer!
+Phnom Penh was our first stop in Cambodia.
+Our time in the county’s capital was was short but sweet, and gave us a good taste of what Cambodia has to offer!
 We stayed at Kim Guest House which was around £15 for the night.
-It was fine for what we needed as we were literally there just to sleep.

-The border crossing from Vietnam went really smoothly.
-We just hopped on a coach from Ho Chi Minh City, and then when we got to the border had to fill in a form, have our photo taken and our passport stamped and then just hop back on the coach until we arrived at Phnom Penh.
+We entered Cambodia via a coach and the border crossing from Vietnam went really smoothly.
+We took the bus from Ho Chi Minh City and then when we got to the border had to fill in a form, have our photo taken and our passport stamped and then just hop back on the coach until we arrived at Phnom Penh.

 Once we arrived, we decided to hire a tuk tuk driver out for the day so that we could fit in as much as possible with our limited time.